mybluecrossSign In Register

 When will my benefits become effective?

-If you have benefits through an employer or group: Contact your plan administrator to determine the effective date of your plan.
+Contact your plan administrator to determine the effective date of your plan.

 How do I cancel my coverage?

-If you have benefits through an employer or group: Contact your plan administrator to determine cancellation eligibility based on the rules of your plan.
+Contact your plan administrator to determine cancellation eligibility based on the rules of your plan.

-If you have purchased benefits through Manitoba Blue Cross or an agent: You may request cancellation at any time; however, re-enrollment would have to be authorized by Manitoba Blue Cross (unless you have cancelled as a result of obtaining comparable coverage through an employer, group or spouse).
+You may request cancellation at any time; however, re-enrollment would have to be authorized by Manitoba Blue Cross (unless you have cancelled as a result of obtaining comparable coverage through an employer, group or spouse).

 To cancel your coverage, notify Manitoba Blue Cross in writing (by email or letter).
 Upon receipt of notification, your coverage will be cancelled on the last day of the following month.